realitydeslab/fungisync/README.md

 During handshakes: The blending effect reaches its maximum.
 Participants can synchronize creatively using various finger movements and secret handshakes.
 These gestures introduce randomness to the blending effect.
 (50% self, 50% other)

-After handshakes: A portion of the other participant's effect remains.
-(80% self, 20% other)
+After handshakes: The finished swap of the other participant's effect.
+(0% original self, 100% original other)

 ## Implementation